| So

 The next stop is the BMW Museum, where we manage to see a Z4 in action

 - weeks before they are actually released for sale.
+Dinner this evening is at the Hofbrauhaus,

 a famous, gigantic, touristy beer hall filled with Polka bands, liter